-Globally, a Total Diet Study (TDS) is considered a critical tool to identify any food safety risks that might exist.
-The NZTDS is part of MPI’s monitoring and testing regime, which is focused on providing all consumers with the highest levels of assurance on and confidence in the integrity and safety of New Zealand food.
+Globally, a total diet study (TDS) is considered a critical tool to identify certain food safety risks that might exist.
+The NZTDS is part of MPI's monitoring and testing programme, which is focused on providing all consumers with the highest levels of assurance on and confidence in the integrity and safety of food consumed in New Zealand.

-Information obtained from the NZTDS can inform the development and review of New Zealand food standards to ensure that food eaten by the average New Zealander continues to be safe.
+Information obtained from the NZTDS informs the development and review of New Zealand food standards to ensure that food consumed in New Zealand continues to be safe.

 Choosing foods to test

 Usually only the most commonly consumed foods – for instance, foods that represent 90% of a population’s intake – are included in a TDS.
-This means about 130 foods (known as key foods) are purchased and tested, rather than the thousands of foods that other national nutrition surveys may identify.
+This means about 130 foods (known as key foods) are included in the survey.

 For the 2016 NZTDS, the key foods to be tested included the most commonly eaten foods as identified in the 2008/09 National Adult's Nutrition Survey.
 For packaged foods, recent sales data has been used to identify the most popular brands to include in the sampling plan.

-To ensure variety, foods tested in the NZTDS are purchased from retail outlets such as supermarkets, greengrocers, butchers, fish shops, takeaways, or cafes.
+To ensure variety, foods are purchased from retail outlets such as supermarkets, greengrocers, butchers, fish shops, takeaways, or cafes.
 National foods are purchased in one city, while regional foods are purchased from 4 cities.

 How food is tested

 Food samples are purchased over a calendar year from a number of regions.
 Before being tested, they are prepared as they would be consumed (for example, bananas are peeled, meat is cooked).
 Each food is sampled twice over a calendar year to allow for seasonal variations.
-The sampling and analysis is managed in 4 testing periods, each lasting about 6 weeks.
+The sampling and analysis are managed over 4 testing periods, each lasting about 6 weeks.

-Many of the analytes in the 2016 NZTDS were included in the previous studies, enabling trends to be monitored over time.
-Additional chemicals have been included, based on international scientific evidence.
-The full list of chemicals for the 2016 NZTDS is included in the final outline document.
+Many of the analytes in the 2016 NZTDS were included in previous studies, enabling trends to be monitored over time.
+Additional chemicals have been included in the 2016 study, based on international scientific evidence.
+The full list of chemicals is included in the final outline document.

 Estimating our exposure